 Build and Configuration Reviews Methodology

 A secure review involves assessing the operating systems, databases, devices or network equipment.
-It involves configuration and analysis phase followed by reporting as per the agreed format.
-Unlike penetration testing that involves security review from the surface, based on the running services, build and configuration reviews explore the specific host’s configuration for instance, mobile devices, network devices, firewall configuration or any other assets.
+It involves configuration and analysis phase followed by reporting as per the agreed form.
+Unlike penetration testing that involves security review from the surface, based on the running services, build review and configuration reviews explore the specific host’s configuration for instance, mobile devices, network devices, firewall configuration or any other assets.

 Security vulnerabilities across networking, security, telecommunications & other internal equipment, OS and endpoint vulnerabilities.

 Group Policy allows administrators to define security policies for users and the servers within the network.
 These policies are administered from a central location exclusively to the Windows operating system.
 The policy settings generally, among other things, enforce password settings, external media access, network-level access, patching schedule and application restrictions.